Albert0i/online-lua-interpreter/luaPrimer.AI.md

 - Prefer `pairs()` for maps, `ipairs()` for arrays.
 - Embrace closures and functional patterns.
 - Keep scripts short and readable—Lua rewards clarity.

----

-Would you like this formatted as a collapsible sidebar in your interpreter UI?
-I can also break it into interactive tabs (Basics, Tables, Redis, etc.) or generate a printable reference card.
-Just say the word.